-- A. A decision reached by the judicial coordinator may be appealed to the University president. - B. The student must file a Notice of Appeal in writing.
-The notice will be submitted to the president or the president's official designee within 7 working days from the date the student receives the letter of disposition. - C. A Notice of Appeal shall state with specificity the purpose(s) for the appeal.
-All appeals shall be limited to review of the record of the initial hearing and supporting documents for one (1) or more of the following purposes: - (1) To determine whether the original hearing was conducted fairly; or - (2) To determine whether the decision reached regarding the accused student was based on a preponderance of the evidence, i.e., whether the record supports a finding that it was more likely than not that the student committed the offending conduct(s) with which that student was charged; or - (3) To determine whether the sanction(s) imposed were appropriate for the violation of the Student Code of Conduct: or - (4) To consider new evidence or other relevant facts not brought out in the original hearing, because such evidence or facts were not known to the person appealing at the time of the original hearing. - D. The president shall, after review of the Notice of Appeal, reach one of the following results: - (1) To uphold the decision of the judicial body; or - (2) To reverse the decision of the judicial body; or - (3) To remand the case to the judicial body for a re-opening of the hearing, with instructions to consider additional or different evidence; or - (4) To accept the judicial body's determination of guilt but change the sanction imposed by the judicial body. - E. The president's determination of the appeal shall be in writing and shall be delivered to the VPSA or his or her executive secretary.
+- A. A decision reached by the judicial coordinator may be appealed by the accused to the judicial appeals officer. - B. The student must file a Notice of Appeal in writing.
+The notice will be submitted to the judicial appeals officer within 7 working days from the date the student receives the letter of disposition. - C. A Notice of Appeal shall state with specificity the purpose(s) for the appeal.
+All appeals shall be limited to review of the record of the initial hearing and supporting documents for one (1) or more of the following purposes: - (1) To determine whether the original hearing was conducted fairly; or - (2) To determine whether the decision reached regarding the accused student was based on a preponderance of the evidence, i.e., whether the record supports a finding that it was more likely than not that the student committed the offending conduct(s) with which that student was charged; or - (3) To determine whether the sanction(s) imposed were appropriate for the violation of the Student Code of Conduct; or - (4) To consider new evidence or other relevant facts not brought out in the original hearing, because such evidence or facts were not known to the person appealing at the time of the original hearing. - D. The judicial appeals officer shall, after review of the Notice of Appeal, reach one of the following results: - (1) To uphold the decision of the judicial body; or - (2) To reverse the decision of the judicial body; or - (3) To remand the case to the judicial body for a re-opening of the hearing, with instructions to consider additional or different evidence; or - (4) To accept the judicial body's determination of guilt but change the sanction imposed by the judicial body. - E. The judicial appeals officer's determination of the appeal shall be in writing and shall be delivered to the petitioner and the Judicial Coordinator or his or her executive secretary. - F. If the judicial appeals officer remands the case back to the judicial coordinator for further proceedings, such proceedings may not result in more severe sanction(s) for the accused student.
+Instead, following an appeal, the judicial body may, upon review of the case, reduce, or maintain, but not increase, the sanctions previously imposed.

-- F. If the president remands the case back to the VPSA for further proceedings, such proceedings may not result in more severe sanction(s) for the accused student.
-Instead, following an appeal, the judicial body may, upon review of the case, reduce, or maintain, but not increase, the sanctions previously imposed. - G. The appeal to the president is considered final.
+G. The appeal to the judicial appeals officer is considered final.